-1 What kinds of SEN are provided for in your school?
-We welcome all children regardless of additional needs.
-At the heart of our school is a continuous cycle of planning, teaching and assessment, which takes account of the wide range of abilities of all children.
-In order to help children who have special educational needs and disabilities, the school will adopt a graduated response that recognises a continuum of need in accordance with the DFES Code of Practice, 2015 Children and young people (CYP) with a wide range of SEN are welcomed into the school.
+This is North Yorkshire LA's minimum expectations of good practice Children and young people (CYP) with a wide range of SEN are welcomed into the school.
 If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.
 2 What policies do you have for identifying children and young people with SEN?
 How do you assess their needs?
 What is the SENCo's name and how can I contact them?
-The named SENCO for our school is Alice Jones.
-She can be reached on the school telephone number (01423 569684) or by email (admin@stpeters.ycway.uk (FOA SENCo / Alice Jones) All children at our school have access to wave 1 provision which is personalised, targeted support through high quality first teaching.
-If a child requires further support, they are added onto an additional intervention map for their year group.
-These are updated regularly (at least termly) depending on the duration of the intervention or support and how the child progresses.
-This will be discussed within your termly parent teacher The name and contact number of the SENCo should be readily available for parents.
+The name and contact number of the SENCo should be readily available for parents.
 Where the school feels that something additional or different is needed to support your child because they have SEND they will discuss this carefully with you.
 This information may well be recorded in a document for you and your child, known as an individual provision map or an individual education plan.
-This should include: • details of any strategies being used to support your child in class; • details of any extra support or interventions for your child • your child's learning targets and their long term desired outcomes educational needs.
-The 'Ladder of Intervention' is used to support identifying appropriate interventions for children with Social, Emotional and Mental Health needs.
+This should include:- • details of any strategies being used to support your child in class;